Anthony and Cleopatra

 Does conquer him that did his master conquer,

 And earns a place i’ th’ story.

-Caesar’s messenger Thidius tells Cleopatra it is known that she was forced to stay with Antony (wink wink), and when Cleopatra seems to agree with this political cover story, Enobarbus is convinced all have deserted Antony.
-Thidius tells Cleopatra that Caesar would be pleased for her to give Antony the boot “And put yourself under his shroud, / The universal landlord” (III.xiii.71-72).
+Caesar’s messenger Thidius tells Cleopatra it is known that she was forced to stay with Anthony (wink wink), and when Cleopatra seems to agree with this political cover story, Enobarbus is convinced all have deserted Anthony.
+Thidius tells Cleopatra that Caesar would be pleased for her to give Anthony the boot “And put yourself under his shroud, / The universal landlord” (III.xiii.71-72).
 He, “of course, means protection.
 But who can doubt what Shakespeare meant?
 There in perhaps the grimmest pun in the play he announces once for all that domination of the earth is death” (Goddard, II 191).

-When Antony enters, he also is convinced of her betrayal and he accuses her in similar words to her accusations against him beforehand, and he uses food imagery: “I found you as a morsel, cold upon / Dead Caesar’s trencher; nay, you were a fragment / Of Cneius Pompey’s” (III.xiii.116-117).
-Thidias is whipped and sent back to Caesar with Antony’s declaration of wrath.
-Cleopatra tells Antony it was a charade, that she was just playing along earlier, and Antony is mollified immediately.
-They exit, planning to celebrate her birthday night: “since my lord / Is Antony again, I will be Cleopatra” (III.xiii.185-186).
+When Anthony enters, he also is convinced of her betrayal and he accuses her in similar words to her accusations against him beforehand, and he uses food imagery: “I found you as a morsel, cold upon / Dead Caesar’s trencher; nay, you were a fragment / Of Cneius Pompey’s” (III.xiii.116-117).
+Thidias is whipped and sent back to Caesar with Anthony’s declaration of wrath.
+Cleopatra tells Anthony it was a charade, that she was just playing along earlier, and Anthony is mollified immediately.
+They exit, planning to celebrate her birthday night: “since my lord / Is Anthony again, I will be Cleopatra” (III.xiii.185-186).